Publix To Start Offering COVID-19 Vaccinations In Miami-Dade, Broward

 MIAMI (CBSMiami) – Publix will soon start administering COVID=19 vaccinations at its 136 pharmacies in Miami-Dade and Broward.

 People aged 65 and old can make appointments beginning on Friday, Feb.
-26 at 7 a.m. through the online reservation system at publix.com/covidvaccine.READ MORE: Commission Takes ‘Bold Stance’ On Non-Native Reptiles
+26 at 7 a.m. through the online reservation system at publix.com/covidvaccine.READ MORE: Woman Killed In Pompano Beach Triple Shooting

 Publix will begin the Miami-Dade and Broward vaccinations on Monday, March 1st.
 When that gets underway, all 730 Publix pharmacies in the state will be administering vaccinations.